pulsejet/memories/docs/troubleshooting.md

     - /tmp:exec
 ```

-TMPFS is automatically configured when using Nextcloud AIO.
+`tpmfs` is automatically configured when using Nextcloud AIO v7.0.0.

 ## Reverse Geocoding (Places)